Hurricane, West Virginia

 Audio pronunciation of city's name.

-Hurricane (/ˈhɜːrʌkɪn/ HUR-uh-kin) (Note: Local residents pronounce the last syllable of the town name approximately like "kin," not "cane" (such as a hurricane, for which the standard American English pronunciation is used).) is a city in Putnam County, West Virginia, United States.
+Hurricane (/ˈhərəkɪn/ HUR-uh-kin) (Note: Local residents pronounce the last syllable of the town name approximately like "kin," not "cane" (such as a hurricane, for which the standard American English pronunciation is used).) is a city in Putnam County, West Virginia, United States.
 The population was 6,977 at the 2020 census.
 Located roughly equidistant from Charleston and Huntington, it is part of the Huntington–Ashland metropolitan area.

 History

 Hurricane was named after Hurricane Creek, which was, in turn, named after a group of trees at the arm of the river bent in one direction.
 A party of surveyors commissioned by George Washington noted the site appeared to have been struck by a hurricane, giving rise to the name.
 Locals pronounce the town (HURR-i-KINN) not (HURR-i-CANE).
 Less than 17 mi southeast of Hurricane is a post office named Tornado.

 A town named Hurricane Bridge was located where West Virginia Route 34 now crosses the creek, near current-day Hurricane.
 The town can be traced back to an 1811 Virginia map.
 The town primarily consisted of a large Inn.
-On March 28, 1863, Union and Confederate forces fought a Civil War battle at Hurricane Bridge, now known as the Battle of Hurricane Bridge.
+On March 28, 1863, elements of the Confederate 8th and 16th Virginia Cavalry led by Albert G. Jenkins and Union 13th West Virginia Infantry Regiment led by William R. Brown met at Hurricane Bridge preceding the Jones-Imboden Raid.
+The Confederates were defeated, but continued on to Point Pleasant, attacking the town in search of munitions and supplies.
+The engagement later became known as the Battle (or Skirmish) of Hurricane Bridge and directly contributed to the Union Army maintaining control of the James River and Kanawha Turnpike and enabled Federal control of the Kanawha Valley for the remainder of the war.

 Hurricane itself can be traced back to 1873, when a railroad track was laid through the town and a small depot was constructed.
 It was during this period that Main Street developed, along with other businesses in the area.
 Hurricane was a trading and residential town for tobacco growers and other farmers in the early 1900s.
 The fire department was established March 2, 1936.
 It was incorporated as a town in 1888, and as a city in the 1970s.

 The three oldest continuously operating businesses are: